vermegi/Deploying-and-Running-Java-Applications-in-Azure-Spring-Apps/Instructions/Labs/LAB_01_plan_migrating_to_asc.md

 <details>
 <summary>hint</summary>
 <br/>
-In case you chose to use Azure Spring Cloud, you have the option to deploy Azure Spring Cloud either into a virtual network or deploy it without a virtual network dependency.
+In case you chose to use Azure Spring Apps, you have the option to deploy Azure Spring Apps either into a virtual network or deploy it without a virtual network dependency.
 The latter approach will simplify the task of making the first migrated version of the application accessible from the internet.
 Later on, in one of the subsequent exercises, you will change this approach to accommodate additional requirements.
-For now though, for the sake of simplicity, you will not create any virtual networks for Azure Spring Cloud.
+For now though, for the sake of simplicity, you will not create any virtual networks for Azure Spring Apps.

 In case you chose AKS as the hosting platform, you will need at least one subnet in a virtual network to run the nodes of your AKS cluster.
 This subnet for now can be small, such as /26, which allows for the total of 64 IP addresses (although some of them are pre-allocated for the platform use).